Storyyeller/cubiml-demo/README.md

 #### Comments

 Comments use `(* *)`.
-Comments cannot be nested or contain `*`s.
+Comments cannot be nested.
 You can put comments before match arms, before record fields, and before expressions wherever a let declaration or function definition would be allowed.
 To put them in front of expressions with higher precedence, surround it in parenthesis first.

 ```ocaml
 (* define x = 4 *)